File last modified:

 It was a Saturday, not yet dawn.
 He was on his way [to church?] in pursuit of God and of his commandments.
 As he drew near the little hill called Tepeyac, just as the sun was rising, he heard singing on the hilltop, like the songs of many rare birds; and when their voices paused it was as though the hill answered them.
 Soft and delightful, their songs surpassed those of the coyoltotl and tzinitzcan and other rare birds.

 Juan Diego stopped to look.
 He asked himself, “Am I so worthy as to deserve what I am hearing?
 Or am I perhaps merely dreaming, merely sleeping?
 Where am I?
 Can I be in the place that our ancient ancestors and grandparents talked about?
-In the land of flowers and of corn, the flesh of our sustenance?
-Possibly in Heaven?
+In the land of flowers and of [corn,] our flesh and sustenance?
+Possibly in Heaven?”

 He looked up towards the top of the hill, in the direction from which the sun rises, and where the heavenly song was coming from.
 But the singing suddenly stopped and could no longer be heard.
 Instead, he heard someone calling him from the top of the hill, someone saying, “Dearest Juan, Dearest Juan Diego!”